top of page

-“What’s happening is that you’ve probably reached the “high school wall”, meaning you’ve maximized your SHOULDERS ability to throw a baseball, aka your genetic layback, and other hereditary shoulder factors that influence velocity...
+“What’s happening is that you’ve reached the “high school wall”, meaning you’ve maximized your SHOULDERS ability to throw a baseball, aka your genetic layback, and other hereditary shoulder factors that influence velocity...

 Bearing in mind that you can roughly break down shoulders as such: